ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-transactions/index.md

 ## Matching Rows

 In order for the grid to find rows to update and remove, it needs a way to identify these rows.

 If the grid callback `getRowNodeId` is provided, the grid will match on row ID.

-Other the grid callback `getRowNodeId` is not provided, the grid will match on object reference.
+If the grid callback `getRowNodeId` is not provided, the grid will match on object reference.

 ## Targeting Stores